 For now, the most important emotional connection is with your injured spouse, adult child, or friend.
 Initially, this can be a numbing experience.
 However, many have gone before you and these caregivers will often become your best source of support and information.
 Depending on the type of injuries, your service member may exhibit a wide gamut of emotions— or may not be able to communicate at all.
-Remember, he is also experiencing a possibly bewildering sense of reality, so warmth and reassurance is crucial.
+Remember, he is also experiencing a possibly bewildering sense of reality, so warmth and reassurance are crucial.
 Studies show that the presence of a compassionate caregiver who advocates and collaborates with her service member promotes better physical and mental health outcomes.

 Your service member will gain access to exceptional care at Walter Reed National Military Medical Center or other intake hospital, and you will receive specific information about the hospital process and the specific service branch liaison for your injured service member.
 You will receive large amounts of information in the early days and you will have many questions.
 Though this may be a very confusing time, focus on taking each day by itself and remember that small steps of progress add up to recovery.
 The medical team will work closely with you as they map out a Comprehensive Care Plan (CCP) for your service member.
 As the caregiver, you are considered an integral part of that team.

 “A triad?
 I had no idea what that was, but I learned that it’s the medical team, made up of the PCM (Primary Care Manager), the NCM (Nurse Case Manager), and the Squad Leader.
-Usually only the Squad Leader rotates while you’re in care, so this team is very important to your warrior.
+Usually, only the Squad Leader rotates while you’re in care, so this team is very important to your warrior.
 Stay close here and learn to communicate well, since it makes a difference if you work together.”

 It is very important for you to keep excellent notes and records during the healing journey.
 Observe the effects of medications, and research their use, learn as much as possible about the medical conditions (physical trauma as well as mental health injuries), and educate yourself through the various programs offered by the hospital.
-Your observations and information are extremely valuable in the care and modifications to care of your service member.
+Your observations and information are extremely valuable in the care and modifications to care for your service member.
 Additionally, a patient advocate and/or programs administered through the National Intrepid Center of Excellence (NICoE) can also play an important role in the acute and recovery phases.
 Make sure to ask your hospital staff about all your options.